-Digital signal processing and digital signal control are key technologies in many of today's fastest growing electronics markets.
+Digital signal processing is a key underlining technology in many of today's fastest growing electronics markets.
 Digital signal processors (DSPs) are specialized high-speed processors that are optimized for performing repetitive arithmetic calculations on an array of data.
-DSPs provide the foundation supporting a vast majority of today's electronic products that are smart and connected and enable sensing and wireless communications capabilities (e.g. LTE and 5G baseband processing, computer vision, deep neural network, sound processing and analytics).
+DSPs provide the foundation supporting a vast majority of today's electronic products that are smart and connected and enable sensing and wireless communications capabilities (e.g. 5G baseband and RAN processing, computer vision, deep neural network, sound processing and analytics).

-AI Processors
+Edge AI Hybrid Processors

-Artificial intelligence processors are a new breed of processors designed to enable AI-related workloads such as classification, pattern matching, prediction and detection to be performed on a device, with no cloud connection required.
-These processors mimic the human brain, allowing them to perform cognitive tasks for a wide range of functions, including vision, sound, real-time translation, user behavior and malware detection.
-AI processors will make their way into billions of devices in the coming years, including IoT, mobile, medical, industrial and automotive applications.
+Edge AI Hybrid processors are a new breed of processors targeted at cost- and power-sensitive intelligent devices that use interchangeable workloads of traditional DSP and AI inferencing algorithms to enable intelligent vision, conversational AI and contextual awareness.
+The DSP is used to process conventional algorithms for imaging, vision, voice, sound, among others, while the AI-related workloads such as classification, pattern matching, prediction and detection are handled by a combination of DSPs and AI accelerators.
+These edge AI hybrid processors perform all AI inferencing on the device, with no need for cloud based processing.
+These processors aim to mimic the human brain, allowing them to perform cognitive tasks for a wide range of functions, including vision, sound, real-time translation, user behavior and malware detection.
+Edge AI processors will make their way into billions of devices in the coming years, including mobile, consumer, medical, industrial and automotive applications.